George Mason University: 21st century

 The WorldatWork Alliance for Work-Life Progress awarded Mason the Seal of Distinction in 2015.
 The AARP listed Mason as one of the Best Employers for Workers Over 50 in 2013.
 Phi Beta Kappa established a chapter at the university in 2013.

 In 2018, a Freedom of Information Act lawsuit revealed that conservative donors, including the Charles Koch Foundation and Federalist Society, were given direct influence over faculty hiring decisions at the university's law and economics schools.
 GMU President Ángel Cabrera acknowledged that the revelations raised questions about the university's academic integrity and pledged to prohibit donors from sitting on faculty selection committees in the future.

 Cabrera resigned his position on July 31, 2019, to become president of Georgia Tech.
 Following Cabrera's resignation, Anne B. Holton served as interim president until June 30, 2020.

 On February 24, 2020, the Board of Visitors appointed Gregory Washington as the university's eighth president, and he assumed that role on July 1, 2020.
 Washington is the university's first African-American president.

 On March 23, 2020, George Mason shifted to exclusively online instruction during the COVID-19 pandemic.
 Hybrid instruction occurred during the Fall 2020, Spring 2021, and Fall 2021 semesters during which the university offered a combination of online and in-person instruction.

 Mild unrest occurred on George Mason's campus in the aftermath of the October 7, 2023 attack of Hamas on Israel and the resulting war.
 Statements denouncing antisemitism and Islamophobia were made by the Office of the President.
 An encampment on nearby George Washington University's campus was organized in part by George Mason students.

-In August of 2025, the Department of Education found that university President, Gregory Washington, had unlawfully discriminated when hiring employees in the name of "diversity, equity and inclusion."
+In August 2025, the Department of Education issued a press release claiming that the university had "violated Title VI by illegally using race and other immutable characteristics in university practices and policies, including hiring and promotion" in the name of "diversity, equity and inclusion."